AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 {% include _side_tab_genomics.html %}

 Here we're going to run through some of the typical steps for taking a newly sequenced isolate genome from raw fastq files through to an assembled, curated genome you can then begin to explore.
-But first, the important part:
+It's assumed you're already comfortable with working at the command line, but if not, you should probably run through [*bash* basics](/bash/basics) first.
+Before we get started here:

 <div class="warning">
 <h2>ATTENTION!</h2>